 Soon after, pastors of the defunct presbytery formed the Council of Revival Ministers, not to do presbyterial business, but for mutual encouragement.
 They continued to preach and endorse the efforts of those they’d ordained.
 By 1809, the issue of education had been dropped as a demand of the Synod; however, the continued refusal of the ordained men to adopt the Westminster Confession of Faith with its predestination doctrine was not acceptable.
 Efforts to reach a compromise failed, and on February 4, 1810, Finis Ewing, Samuel King and Samuel McAdow met and constituted Cumberland Presbytery which would later become the Cumberland Presbyterian denomination.

 The decades following the Civil War brought many changes to the country.
-Men from this area served on both sides of the conflict.
+Men from this area served on both sides of the conflict (sometimes brother against brother).
 The healing came slowly and in some communities and families the rift was never bridged.
 When the war ended in 1865, residents turned to the rebuilding task, often building churches before restoring their own homes and farms.

 Session records of 1868 and 1870 were lost, as was the list of charter members.
 Records of those early members are not consistent, because much of the recording was from memory.
 Any attempt to compile a list of charter members would be incomplete.
 Records of 1869 do mention several families: Airhearts, Axleys, Brakebills, Deans, Eddingtons, Henleys, Hicks, Sheets, Johnstons, Blankenships, Lowerys, Worthys, Wolfes.

 New Hope’s congregation first met in a log structure.
-In 1870 Samuel Eddington deeded land for the frame building which would serve the members of New hope for 123 years.
+In 1870 Samuel Eddington deeded land for the frame building which would serve the members of New Hope Church for 123 years.
 The Airheart-Moser families donated land for the cemetery.

 Witnesses of the Eddington deed included Rev. Joseph Peeler and James Worthy.
 Worthy married Mary Hicks, daughter of Asbury Houston Hicks.
 A.H.
 Hicks died as Dr. W.N Bicknel performed an emergency appendectomy on the Hicks’ kitchen table.
 He was buried in the New Hope cemetery.
 Both Peeler and Hicks are great grandfathers of former Democrat Editor, Dan Hicks, Jr.